Fancy mouse: Handling

 Although mice are small animals and care must be taken to avoid injury, they are also surprisingly robust and inquisitive.
 Once out of the cage many enjoy running along their owners' arms, investigating pockets, or just sitting on the owner's lap and grooming.
 Some mice also tolerate gentle petting.
 Care must be taken, as mice have poor eyesight and may try to lean too far over an edge and fall.
 Care must especially be taken when being handled by small children, as they may be overly rough.
 Fancy mice very rarely bite except when hurt or very frightened.
 Biting behaviour may result from improper handling, as they are generally considered non-aggressive.
 Mice, especially males who are wild and territorial, have a greater likelihood of biting unfamiliar people.

-Unfortunately, mice cannot be house trained and will often defecate and urinate while first being handled, especially if they are nervous.
+Mice cannot be house trained and will often defecate and urinate while first being handled, especially if they are nervous.
 The feces of a healthy mouse consist of a relatively innocuous solid pellet a few millimetres long.
 However, their urine is often pungent, particularly with males, and can stain fabric.